Artist

 Pedro Wonaeamirri

 Pedro Wonaeamirri’s artistic practice reaffirms his standing as a significant and influential Tiwi artist of generations past and present.
-A leader in his community, Wonaeamirri meticulously depicts the traditional Jilamara design and aesthetic, resulting in a highly sophisticated and contemporary interpretation of his culture.
+A senior cultural leader in his community, Wonaeamirri meticulously depicts the traditional Jilamara design and aesthetic, resulting in a highly sophisticated and contemporary interpretation of his culture.
 His artworks indicate a profound knowledge of his heritage, combined with a confidence that allows him to approach his compositions with his own unique vision.

-Pedro Wonaeamirri is an active artist and long-established member of Jilamara Arts and Crafts Aboriginal Association at Milikapiti, Melville Island, Northern Territory and the artist joined the stable of artists at Alcaston Gallery in 1991.
+Pedro Wonaeamirri is an active contemporary artist and long-established member of Jilamara Arts and Crafts Aboriginal Association at Milikapiti, Melville Island, Northern Territory and the artist joined the stable of artists at Alcaston Gallery in 1991.
 In 2000, Wonaeamirri was named Young Australian of the Year in the Arts section.

 In 2017, Pedro Wonaeamirri’s work was exhibited in the major exhibition Defying Empire the National Indigenous Art Triennial at the National Gallery of Australia; the exhibition traveled to numerous major galleries and institutions until 2020.